fastify/fastify-secure-session/README.md

 })
 ```

 The above example will sign and encrypt/decrypt sessions just fine.
-But what if you want an extra security measure of
+However, what if you want an extra security measure of
 being able to rotate your secret credentials for your application?
 This library supports this by allowing you to
 do the following: